Basic/Four

 Basic/Four is a variety of Business Basic which originally ran on computers of the same name introduced in 1971.
 The company that produced the system, Management Assistance, Inc., was later known as Basic/Four Corporation, MAI Basic Four, Inc., and MAI Basic Four Information Systems.
+Basic/Four set the pattern for the business BASIC market, with similar products appearing on other minicomputer systems, and later, microcomputers like the Apple III.
+It remained a popular product into the early 1980s, when increasingly powerful micros replaced it, and MAI turned to selling pre-packaged Basic/Four like accounting software.

-Basic/Four Corporation was created as a subsidiary of Management Assistance, Inc. in Irvine, California.
-Basic/Four sold small business minicomputers that were assembled from Microdata Corporation CPUs.
+Basic/Four Corporation was created as a subsidiary of Management Assistance, Inc. in Irvine, California in 1971.
+Basic/Four initially sold small business minicomputers that were assembled from Microdata Corporation CPUs, but in 1976 they began selling their own 16-bit CPU designs.
+Over the next three years they introduced a series of models of these designs, the 200 through 730, with various configurations of memory, terminal servers and hard drive.
+By the end of 1978 they had approximately 6000 systems in the field in total.

-MAI Basic Four Business Basic was one of the first commercially available business BASIC interpreters.
-MAI Basic Four (the company) originally sold minicomputers, but later offered superminicomputers and microcomputers.
-The computers ran an operating system with the BASIC interpreter integrated.
+Basic Four was one of the first commercially available business BASIC interpreters.
+The computers ran an operating system with the BASIC interpreter integrated, known as BOSS.
 The BASIC interpreter was written in TREE-META.

+The takeover of the low-end and midrange market by the IBM PC during the mid-1980s led to a crash in sales of MAI's 16-bit designs.
 In 1985, Wall Street financier Bennett S. LeBow purchased the company after it had experienced significant operating financial losses.
+In the mid-1980s, the company released accounting software for third-party microcomputers, and in 1988 it released its own 80286-based workstation.
+The Basic4 system was utilized by many small banks and credit unions.

 In 1988, LeBow used the company as a platform for an unsuccessful attempted hostile takeover of much larger Prime Computer.

-In the mid-1980s, the company released accounting software for third-party microcomputers.
-In 1988, it released its own 80286-based workstation.

-The Basic4 system was utilized by many small banks and credit unions.

 In 1990, the company changed its name to MAI Systems Corporation and changed its business to be a system integrator instead of a combined hardware and software manufacturer, reselling third-party computers but installing their own customer-specific software system.

 MAI Systems Corporation became a wholly owned subsidiary of Softbrands Inc. in 2006.